A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness

-\subsection{Proof of Lemma~\ref{LemBoundLSEinter}}
+\subsubsection{Proof of Lemma~\ref{LemBoundLSEinter}}

-Our proof of this lemma closely follows along the lines of the proof of a related result in the paper~\cite{shah2015stochastically}.
+Our proof of this lemma closely follows along the lines of the proof of a related result in our past work~\cite{shah2015stochastically}.
 Denote the error in the estimate as $\DelHat \defn \lseintertilde - \lseinterstar$.
 Then from the inequality~\eqref{EqnLSEThmBasicIneq}, have

 For the quadruplet $(\permwork, \permques, \ans, \lseinterstar)$ under consideration, define the set

 Since the terms $\permwork$, $\permques$, $\ans$ and $\lseinterstar$ are fixed for the purposes of this proof, we will use the abbreviated notation $\lseinterdiff$ for $\lseinterdiff(\permwork, \permques, \ans, \lseinterstar)$.